MicrosoftDocs/power-platform/power-platform/guidance/case-studies/nonprofit.md

 A significant investment was made in a custom web application, built and maintained by a vendor, but this approach soon became cost prohibitive.

-*“What’s been so compelling to us is that the integration, extensibility, and flexibility of Power Platform means that we can do way more than we should be able to with the resources that we have.”* &mdash;Tim Herron, Founder & Chief Innovation Officer
+*“What’s been so compelling to us is that the integration, extensibility, and flexibility of Power Platform means that we can do way more than we should be able to with the resources that we have.”*&mdash;Tim Herron, Founder & Chief Innovation Officer

 :::image type="content" source="media/nonprofit/manual-task-flow.png" alt-text="Diagram showing manual tasks completed for Degrees of Change nonprofit." lightbox="media/nonprofit/manual-task-flow.png":::

-## Build a Power App to automate the program application process
+## Build an app to automate the program application process

-In 2019, their IT resource, Tommy Kim, suggested a Power Platform solution to reduce the ongoing maintenance costs associated with the custom web application.
+In 2019, the organization's IT resource, Tommy Kim, suggested a Power Platform solution to reduce the ongoing maintenance costs associated with the custom web application.
 A Power Platform solution would also enable greater control over solution functionality.
 The team used Power Apps to build an Application Scoring app in a few weeks, enabling secure access and improving ease of use for the community volunteers engaged in assessing program applications.
-Power Platform enabled the Degrees of Change team to design, develop, and maintain the tools needed to deliver their Act Six and Seed Internship programs with local community groups.
+Power Platform enabled the Degrees of Change team to design, develop, and maintain the tools needed to deliver its Act Six and Seed Internships programs with local community groups.

 The team created an ecosystem of tools to meet the needs of different people involved in the application and selection process.